Reweighted Spectral Partitioning Works: A Simple Algorithm for Vertex Separators in Special Graph Classes: Bounds via Geometric Intersection Graphs

 It remains to show that $\gamma^{(1)}(G)\lesssim\gamma^{(1)}(H)\cdot\Delta\cdot\log\Delta$.
 In fact, $G$ is exactly a uniform shallow minor of $H$ with depth $2\log_2\Delta$, so we simply apply \cref{lemma:uniform-shallow-minor-application}. \end{proof}

-We will be able to leverage this lemma in order to turn a bound on $\lambda_2^*$ (and $\gamma^{(1)}$) for bounded-genus graphs of \emph{constant} maximum degree into a bound on $\lambda_2^*$ (and $\gamma^{(1)}$) for bounded-genus graphs of \emph{arbitrary} maximum degree at only a $\log\Delta$ loss.
-In particular, we will obtain a bound on $\lambda_2^*$ (and $\gamma^{(1)}$) for triangulated bounded-genus graphs of constant degree by adapting Kelner's techniques~\cite{kelner2004spectral, kelner2006spectral, kelner2006new} for bounding $\lambda_2$.
-Before exploring these techniques, we first show how to reduce to the case of triangulated bounded-genus graphs, which will use a similar technique:
+We will be able to leverage this lemma in order to turn a bound on $\gamma^{(1)}$ for bounded-genus graphs of \emph{constant} maximum degree into a bound on $\gamma^{(1)}$ for bounded-genus graphs of \emph{arbitrary} maximum degree at only a $\log\Delta$ loss.
+We will now use a similar technique to further reduce to the case of triangulated bounded-genus graphs with constant maximum degree: